grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    cd tutorials/play-with-grafana-mimir/
    ```

-**Note**: the instructions in this tutorial assume you remain in the `tutorials/play-with-grafana-mimir/` directory.
+**Note**: the instructions in this tutorial assume that your working directory is `tutorials/play-with-grafana-mimir/`.

 ## Start Grafana Mimir and dependencies